 The Synchronoss Personal Cloud PlatformTM is a secure and highly scalable white label platform designed to store and sync subscriber's personally created content seamlessly to and from current and new devices.
-This allows carrier's customers to protect, engage with and manage their personal content and gives the Company's Operator customers the ability to increase ARPU through a new monthly recurring charge ("MRC") and opportunities to mine valuable data that will give subscribers access to new, beneficial services.
+This allows a carrier's customers to protect, engage with and manage their personal content and gives the Company's Operator customers the ability to increase average revenue per user ("ARPU") through a new monthly recurring charge ("MRC") and opportunities to mine valuable data that will give subscribers access to new, beneficial services.
 Additionally, the Company's Personal Cloud Platform performs an expanding set of value-add services including facilitating an Operator's initial device setup and enhancing visibility and control across disparate devices within subscribers' smart homes.